rauchrob/puppet-kallithea/CONTRIBUTING.md

 can use `BEAKER_destroy=no` and `BEAKER_provision=no`.
 On the first run you will at least need `BEAKER_provision` set to yes (the default).
 The Vagrantfile for the created virtual machines will be in `.vagrant/beaker_vagrant_files`.

+You can do the acceptance tests against a specific Kallithea version by specifying the `KALLITHEA_VERSION` environment variable.
+If unset, the latest available version will be used.